fauzipadlaw/thinkr/docs/USAGE.md

 6. **Evaluate**
    - On the last step, tap “Evaluate”.
    - A confirmation dialog appears before running evaluation.
-   - Evaluation is remote (Supabase Edge Function); after success you’re routed to the result page.
+   - Evaluation is remote (Supabase Edge Function for WSM/AHP/Fuzzy); after success you’re routed to the result page.
    - The decision is saved automatically with its result.

 7. **Unsaved changes safeguard**